annebrown/docs-tech/content/docs-tech/02.frameworks/electron/index.md

 ## Framework

-Electron uses the Chromium engine (the open-source project for Google's Chrome browser) as the fundamental building block for most of its core functionality, including `Blink` (Rendering Engine) and V8 (JavaScript Engine) and many other components.
+Electron uses the Chromium engine (the open-source project for Google's Chrome browser) as the fundamental building block for most of its core functionality, including `Blink` (Rendering Engine) and V8 (JavaScript Engine), and many other components.

 ## Rendering